All the fundraising deals in the generative AI market (from Q1 2025 to Q1 2026)

 Summary table of the funding deals in the generative AI market (last 5 quarters)

-We define the generative AI market as revenue from products and services whose primary purpose is to create or transform content including text, code, images, audio, and video using generative models.
+We define the generative AI market as revenue from products and services whose primary purpose is to create or transform content (text, code, images, audio, video) using generative models.

 You can also read our detailed analysis to understand how funding activity in the generative AI market has evolved over the last few years.